 Some patients may be more comfortable when the valve is in an alternative position, such as 3 o’clock or 9 o’clock.

 Shikani speaking valves are considered open position valves, resulting in some air leaking out of the valve on expiration.
 The benefit of air leakage is that there is less resistance, making it easier to breathe on exhalation.
-The drawback is that there will be a loss of positive airway pressure so that the cough reflex will not be as strong and subglottic pressure would escape through the tracheostomy tube, which is important for swallowing.
+The drawback is that there will be a loss of positive airway pressure so that the cough reflex will not be as strong and subglottic pressure would escape through the tracheostomy tube, which is important for swallowing, secretion management and decannulation.
 An open position design may benefit individuals who do not tolerate the biased closed-position design of the Passy-Muir Valve.
+However, it is recommended to first determine the reason if the patient is having difficulty exhaling through the upper airway.
+An ENT referral may help to determine the etiology.

 Since there is leakage of airflow during exhalation when using the Shikani Speaking Valve, it is possible to simultaneously use an HME device.
 The Shikani HME™ functions as an artificial nose and is designed to restore some of the essential respiratory functions which are lost when the breathed air is directed away from the nose.
 In particular, the Shikani HME™ filters airborne environmental particles from air inhaled by the patient with a tracheostomy; it retains moisture and heat from air that is exhaled out of the lungs; and upon re-inhalation, it filters, humidifies, and warms air returned to the lungs.